-Indeed, American Express, Chase bank, Capital One, and, of course, Wells Fargo, are all in the habit of doing this and it seems to be working for them.
+Indeed, American Express, Chase bank, and, of course, Wells Fargo, are all in the habit of doing this and it seems to be working for them.

 Actually, many credit cards make it quite clear what their intentions are in regards to checking credit if you simply read their terms and agreement listings.
 While it should be obvious that you are personally responsible for your credit, these are words that are present in every set of terms and conditions you will find.
-For example, the Capital One Spark Business Card states that the applicant will “agree to be individually, jointly, and severally responsible for all charges.”
-Capital One spokeswoman Alison Cahill-Rouse reports that
+For example, the Bank Business Card states that the applicant will “agree to be individually, jointly, and severally responsible for all charges.”
+Spokeswoman reports that

 We do weigh personal credit more [when] the business has less of a track record.

 The Ink Card, from Chase bank, simply requires new applicants to check a box at the top of the application that signifies the applicant is aware he or she “will be liable, both individually and jointly,” for paying the account balances.